rtoal/ael-ohm/README.md

 # Ael

-This is a compiler for the language **Ael** written with the help of the amazing Ohm language library.
+This is a compiler for the language **Ael** written with the help of the amazing [Ohm language library](https://ohmlang.github.io/).

 Ael stands for (A)rithmetic (E)xpression (L)anguage.
 It’s the language of arithmetic expressions with `+`, `-`, `*`, `/`, `abs`, `sqrt`, and parentheses, together with declarations, assignments, and print statements.
-The idea is to give the language _just enough_ to (1) illustrate the difference between statements and expressions, (2) have something to do during semantic analysis, and (3) allow for more than one optimization.
+The language wants to be _just simple enough_ for the compiler writer to (1) experience the difference between statements and expressions, (2) have something to do during semantic analysis, and (3) provide a handful of optimization opportunities.

 In the spirit of an introductory tutorial, this compiler features multiple backends: it can generate JavaScript, C, and LLVM.
-Why not assembly?
-Well, LLVM these days takes things plenty far enough along for an introductory example.
+Why not a real assembly language?
+It’s fair to say LLVM these days takes things plenty far enough along for an introductory example.
+One can learn about register allocation and hardware-specific optimizations elsewhere.

 ## Sample Program